Krv-Analytics/Thema/README.md

 ### Visualizing
 **work in progress**
 This subdirectory contains various visualization functions to help inform stages of the pipeline.
 Most of the functionality for visualizing properties of models are methods of the `Model` class.
-However, there are other interesting summary visualizations that we hope to support in this section.
+However, there are other interesting summary visualizations that we hope to support in this section that will populate the corresponding visualizations subdirectory in `data`.